 Biotic factors are both organisms and the food the organisms eat.
-There are 3 categories of biotic factors:
+There are 3 categories of biotic factors, autotrophs, heterotrophs, and detritivores.

 Heterotrophs (“other feeders”) are consumers in the ecosystem.
 They eat more complex organisms like plants and/or animals.
-Some examples of heterotrophs are bacteria, protists, fungi, herbivores (deer, cows, sheep), carnivores (bears, lions, dogs) and omnivores (birds, squirrels, rats and humans).
+Some examples of heterotrophs are bacteria, protists, fungi, herbivores (deer, cows, sheep), carnivores (bears, lions, dogs), and omnivores (birds, squirrels, rats, and humans).
 In fact, about 95% of all living things on Earth are heterotrophs.
-Unlike autotrophs, heterotrophs don’t have fix carbon, so they can take advantage of all the energy from the food they eat.
+Unlike autotrophs, heterotrophs don’t have to fix carbon, so they can take advantage of all the energy from the food they eat.

-The non-living abiotic factors control which organisms live in an ecosystem, where they live and how many of them are there.
+The non-living abiotic factors control which organisms live in an ecosystem, where they live, and how many of them are there.
 Even slight changes in abiotic factors can have a significant effect on organisms in and ecosystem.
-There are 3 categories of abiotic factors:
+Broadly, there are 3 categories of abiotic factors, climatic, edaphic, and social.

-Climatic factors are things like water, sunlight, humidity, climate, temperature and pH.
-For organisms that live in the water, sound waves, tides, water clarity, sunlight exposure and pressure are considered abiotic factors.
-The wind is a great example of an abiotic factor that effects many others.
-For example, wind direction and speed can affect humidity and the wind can disperse seeds in the air which helps with pollination and gives plants the opportunity to spread.
+Climatic factors are components such as water, sunlight, humidity, climate, temperature, and pH.
+For organisms that live in the water, sound waves, tides, water clarity, sunlight exposure, and pressure are also considered abiotic factors.
+Living organisms can take advantage of abiotic factors.
+For example, the wind can disperse seeds in the air which helps with pollination and gives plants the opportunity to spread.
+The wind is also a great example of an abiotic factor that affects many others.
+For example, wind direction and speed can affect humidity.

 Edaphic comes from the Greek word edaphos which means floor.
-It refers to abiotic factors like the geography of the land and soil characteristics such as the mineral content.
-The topography of land such as elevations, mountains, valleys, depressions and slopes all contribute to the characteristics of an ecosystem.
-Similarly, soil characteristics like composition, texture, structure and density determine what creatures live in it and what plants can grow in it.
+It refers to abiotic factors like the geography of the land, and soil characteristics such as the mineral content.
+The topography of the land such as elevations, mountains, valleys, depressions, and slopes all contribute to the characteristics of an ecosystem.
+Similarly, soil characteristics like composition, texture, structure, and density determine what creatures can live there, and which plants can grow.

-How land and the resources in an area are used are examples of social abiotic factors.
-Humans have an impact on many abiotic factors, but the social ones are particularly susceptible to larger scale change and this can have profound impacts on other abiotic factors, biotic factors and ecosystems.
-Examples of social abiotic factors are clear-cutting of forests, mining, damn building and farming.
+Social abiotic factors describe how human activity can impact the land and resources in the area.
+Humans have an impact on many features of an ecosystem, but social factors are most likely to cause to larger-scale change.
+Thus, they can have profound impacts on other abiotic factors, biotic factors, entire ecosystems, and even entire biomes.
+Examples of social abiotic factors are clear-cutting of forests, mining, dam building, and farming.